mgrovic/jour329w_fall2025/assignments/cns_tag_browser.md

 2. **Ask the agent**: Write a detailed note describing exactly what you want
 3. **Iterate and improve**: Keep adding notes to request new features or modifications

-You can create separate CSS and JavaScript files, but the page should use `tags.json`.
+You can create separate CSS and JavaScript files, but the page must use `tags.json` as its data source.

 ### Your Copilot Conversation

 As you work with Copilot, document your process in `notes.md`.
-For each major feature you add, include:
+For each major feature/change you make, include:

 1. **What Copilot suggested**
 2. **Whether you accepted it or modified it**